wtwilley17/wtwilley17/README.md

 - My name is William.
 I use this platform as my place to share my previous works/projects.
 - What I'm currently doing: Data Scientist Graduate [@DU](https://www.du.edu/).
 Previous Experience: Business Analyst at [@BCA](https://www.bca.co.id)
 - If you want to contact me, you can contact me via LinkedIn or my personal email.
-- Thank you very much for visiting my GitHub profile.
-Have a nice day ! 😁

 ***
 ### Languages and Frameworks